xebia-functional/xef/docs/presentation/scaladays2023.md

 ## xef.ai

-`xef` is the one-stop library to bring the power of modern AI to your application or service, in the form of LLM (Large Language Models), image generation, and many others.
+`xef` is a library to bring the power of modern AI to your application or service, in the form of LLM (Large Language Models), image generation, and many others.
 Our goal is to make the move to this new world as simple as possible for the developer.

+-- Animation notes: This goes with the slide where we show the logo.

 ---